websanco/liferay-learn/readme/TUTORIAL_CODE_GUIDELINES.md

 ## Purpose

 Here are guidelines for tutorial code.
-It demonstrates starting an example project, describes tutorial code rules, and explains the code review process.
+They demonstrate starting an example project, describe tutorial code rules, and explain the code review process.

 ## Creating an Example Project